LoneWolfHT/modform/README.md

 	* `Ban` - Brings up a formspec where you can ban players
 		* `Ban` (all ban mods) - Ban the chosen player
 		* `Playername` - The name of the player you are banning
-		* `Reason` (xban & sban) - The reason that will be shown to the playerr when they are banned
+		* `Reason` (xban & sban) - The reason that will be shown to the player when they are banned
 		* `Time` (xban & sban) - The amount of time the player will be banned for
 		* `Back` - Takes the user back to the main page
 		* You must type *yes* into the field before you can ban a player.
 This helps prevent accidental bans